How to save for a holiday in 2021 – We all need a holiday but it’s important to know how to save for a holiday. Out tax team talk holiday saving tips.

 Try to get into the habit of not taking your card out with you when you go shopping.
 Instead, take out the amount of cash that you know you can spend and stick to it.
 Nine out of ten times, people will realise that they don’t really want the item when they don’t physically have the means to buy it.

 Avoid the temptation altogether so you can save for your holiday

 If you think that you’ll still be tempted to make impulse buys and treat yourself unnecessarily then avoid the temptation completely.
 This means no shopping unless you really have to – and absolutely no window shopping.

 This is a bit of an extreme but if you’re determined to save money then you need to be strict with yourself.

-To help you fund your next overseas adventure find out if you’re owed a UK Tax refund.
-Most non-residents and due a significant tax rebate after working in the UK due to being on the wrong tax codes and for various items that you can claim.
+To help you fund your next overseas adventure find out if you’re owed a UK tax refund.
+Most non-residents are due a significant tax rebate after working in the UK due to being on the wrong tax codes and for various items that you can claim.
 Fill out our easy to use UK tax return forms online.